thomasebsmith/rhubarb-os/README.md

 RhubarbOS is licensed as open source software under the MIT License.
 See [LICENSE](./LICENSE) for details.

+Some third party software was used as a reference or in the making of this project.
+See [LICENSE-THIRDPARTY](./LICENSE-THIRDPARTY) for details.

 ## Copyright
 Unless otherwise specified, all code is copyright &copy; Thomas Smith.